Geothermal fields 🢔 Geothermal features 🢔 Geological wonders 🢔 Categories of wonders

 Haukadalur is one of the numerous sites in Iceland where volcanic heat reaches the land surface.
 The local volcano seems to be extinct – there have been no eruptions for 10,000 years at least.

-This geothermal area has formed at the end of ice age in Laugarfjall rhyolithic dome – a small highland formed by a rhyolite – a rather rare, very resistant rock.
+This geothermal area has formed at the end of the ice age in the Laugarfjall rhyolitic dome.
+This is a small highland formed by rhyolite – a rather rare, very resistant rock.
 Most geysers of the world have formed in rhyolite.

 Whole geothermal field is some 6 km² large – warm springs are found even 4 km from the geyser field.
-But the most interesting and hottest springs, geysers and mudpots are aligned in some 3 km² large area along a fracture in NNE – SSW direction, just a few hundred meters across.
+But the most interesting and hottest springs, mud pots, and geysers of Iceland are aligned in some 3 km² large area along a fracture in NNE – SSW direction, just a few hundred meters across.